natanfudge/Crashy/Workplan.md

   - Move mappings selection, and make it not move when there's no version selection:
   ![img.png](img.png)
 - Experiment with templating the client, eventually serving the client merged with the crash data.

+# Important things to check
+- Website content is gzipped/brotli'd.
+It should work by pre-zipping JS files, templating HTML files (no zip) and also downloading